Choledocholithiasis and Cholangitis

 • Endoscopic retrograde cholangiopancreatography (ERCP) and sphincterotomy

 If biliary obstruction is suspected, ERCP and sphincterotomy are necessary to remove the stones.
 Endoscopic stone fragmentation (intracorporeal mechanical or laser lithotripsy) to assist stone dissolution and clearance may be considered for stones not easily removable using standard methods (eg, an endoscopic retrieval basket or a balloon).
-Success rate exceeds 90% (1); up to 7% of patients have short-term complications (eg, bleeding, pancreatitis, infection).
+Success rate exceeds 95% (1, 2); approximately 5% of patients have short-term complications (eg, bleeding, pancreatitis, infection) (1).
 Long-term complications (eg, stone recurrence, fibrosis, and subsequent duct stricture) are more common.
-Laparoscopic cholecystectomy, which is not as well-suited for operative cholangiography or common duct exploration, can be done electively after ERCP and sphincterotomy.
-Mortality and morbidity after open cholecystectomy with common duct exploration are higher.
-In patients at high risk of complications with cholecystectomy (eg, those who are older), sphincterotomy alone is an alternative.
+Laparoscopic cholecystectomy, which is not as well-suited for operative cholangiography or common duct exploration, can be performed electively after ERCP and sphincterotomy; in patients at high risk of complications with cholecystectomy (eg, those who are older), sphincterotomy alone is an alternative.

 For recurrent pyogenic cholangitis, management aims to provide supportive care (eg, broad-spectrum antibiotics), eradicate any parasites, and mechanically clear the ducts of stones and debris endoscopically (via ERCP) or surgically.